walles/theminator/README.md

-# darklight-theme-generator README
+# Theminator Theme Generator

-This is the README for your extension "darklight-theme-generator".
+This is the README for your extension "theminator-theme-generator".
 After writing up a brief description, we recommend including the following sections.

 ## Features